U.S.-Moscow ties close to rupture after Biden's 'war criminal' remarks, Russia says | Law-Order

 Russia's foreign ministry said on Monday it had summoned U.S. Ambassador John Sullivan to tell him that President Joe Biden's calling Russian President Vladimir Putin a "war criminal" had pushed bilateral ties to the brink of collapse.

-President Biden said last week that Putin was a "war criminal" for sending tens of thousands of troops into Ukraine.
+Biden said last week that Putin was a "war criminal" for sending tens of thousands of troops to invade Ukraine and targeting civilians.
 "Such statements from the American president, unworthy of a statesman of such high rank, put Russian-American relations on the verge of rupture," the ministry said in a statement.

+State Department spokesman Ned Price confirmed that Sullivan met with Russian officials.
+But he declined to say whether the U.S. envoy told them that the United States stands behind the accusation Biden levelled at Putin.
+Price told a news briefing that the United States believes it is important to maintain communication channels with Russia especially "during times of conflict."

+"We have sought to maintain a diplomatic presence in Moscow" and the United States wants Russia to keep a similar presence in Washington, he continued.
+Russia's actions "call into question whether they, too, welcome these same open lines of communications," Price said.

-The U.S. Department of State did not confirm the summons.
-But Deputy U.S. Secretary of State Wendy Sherman, in an interview on MSNBC, said Russia's reported statement "just shows how desperate President Putin is becoming."
-Russia sent tens of thousands of troops into Ukraine on Feb.
-24 in what it called a special operation to degrade its southern neighbour’s military capabilities and root out people it called dangerous nationalists.
+Deputy U.S. Secretary of State Wendy Sherman, in an interview on MSNBC, said Russia's reported statement "just shows how desperate President Putin is becoming."
+Sullivan in the meeting repeated a demand that the United States be given consular access to American citizens detained in Russia, including those in pretrial detention, Price said.

-Ukrainian forces have mounted stiff resistance against Russian forces and the West has imposed sweeping sanctions on Moscow in an effort to force it to withdraw.
-(Additional reporting by Susan Heavey and Humeyra Pamuk in Washington; Editing by Kevin Liffey and Cynthia Osterman)
+He said Russia has barred U.S. diplomats from meeting those Americans for months in violation of international law.
+Russia has detained at least three Americans, including WNBA star Brittney Griner, who was arrested earlier this month at a Moscow-area airport and accused of transporting drugs.
+(Additional reporting by Jonathan Landay, Susan Heavey and Humeyra Pamuk in Washington; Editing by Kevin Liffey and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)